-[[]http://www.dtic.mil/cjcs_directives/cdata/unlimit/m317001.pdf] 12 The JROC is the organization responsible for identifying and prioritizing warfighter requirements within DOD.
+&lt;sup>12 The JROC is the organization responsible for identifying and prioritizing warfighter requirements within DOD.
 The JROC is a statutorily established council, defined in 10 U.S.C.
+181.

-181. 13 A JIC describes how a joint force commander integrates functional means to achieve operational ends.
-It includes a list of essential battlespace effects (including essential supporting tasks, measures of effectiveness, and measures of performance) and a CONOPS for integrating these effects together to achieve the desired end state. analysis (FSA), an analysis of possible solutions to shortcomings in mission performance. $^{\rm 14}$ FAA and FNA results are captured in a Joint Capabilities Document (JCD) which lists and outlines capability shortfalls and/or overlaps identified in the FAA and FNA.
+&lt;sup>13 A JIC describes how a joint force commander integrates functional means to achieve operational ends.
+It includes a list of essential battlespace effects (including essential supporting tasks, measures of effectiveness, and measures of performance) and a CONOPS for integrating these effects together to achieve the desired end state.

+analysis (FSA), an analysis of possible solutions to shortcomings in mission performance.

+FAA and FNA results are captured in a Joint Capabilities Document (JCD) which lists and outlines capability shortfalls or overlaps identified in the FAA and FNA.
 Once a JCD is approved, it is used as a baseline for the FSA.
-This analysis considers both material and non-material solutions to resolve capability shortfalls and/or overlaps to develop a range of alternative solutions to resolve capability shortfalls and/or overlaps.
+This analysis considers both material and non-material solutions to resolve capability shortfalls or overlaps to develop a range of alternative solutions to resolve capability shortfalls or overlaps.
 Once the FSA is complete, one or both of two documents may be produced; an Initial Capabilities Document (ICD) for material solutions and a Joint Doctrine Change Request (Joint DCR) for non-material solutions.
-Once these actions are complete, any further material analysis or acquisition is performed under the DAS instead of JCIDS, though further JCIDS documents such as the Capability Development Document (CDD) and Capability Production Document (CPD) will both use information gained from the DAS' efforts and define requirements DAS efforts must meet.
+Once these actions are complete, any further material analysis or acquisition is performed under the DAS instead of JCIDS, though further JCIDS documents such as the Capability Development Document (CDD) and Capability Production Document (CPD) will both use information gained from the DAS's efforts and define requirements DAS efforts must meet.
 Figure 3 below illustrates the JCIDS analysis process:

-Source: Figure A-2, CJCSM 3170.01F, May 1, 2007.
+Source: Figure A-2, CJCSM 3170.01C, May 1, 2007.

-14 CJCSM 3170.01C, 1 May 2007, Page A-1.
+CJCSM 3170.01C, 1 May 2007, Page A-1.

-Planning, Programming, Budgeting and Execution System (PPBES).15 According to the OSD Comptroller:
+Planning, Programming, Budgeting and Execution System (PPBES).
+According to the Department of Defense:

-The ultimate objective of PPBE is to provide Operational Commanders with the best mix of forces, equipment, and support attainable within fiscal constraints.
-Based on the anticipated threat, a strategy is developed.
-Requirements of that strategy are then estimated and programs are developed to execute the strategy.
-Finally, a budget is developed to pay for the programs.16 The PPBES was originally the Planning, Programming and Budgeting System (PPBS), first implemented in the early 1960s by then-Secretary of Defense Robert McNamara.
+The ultimate objective of PPBS is to provide the operational commanders-inchief the best mix of forces, equipment, and support attainable within fiscal constraints.
+Based on the anticipated threat, a strategy is developed....
+The purpose of the PPBES is to produce a plan, a program, and finally, a budget for the Department of Defense.

+The PPBES was originally the Planning, Programming and Budgeting System (PPBS), first implemented in the early 1960s by then-Secretary of Defense Robert McNamara.
 The policy documents that govern PPBES are DOD Directive (DODD) 7045.14 and DOD Instruction (DODI) 7045.7 though neither document has been updated since PPBS was modified to become the PPBES via Management Initiative Decision 913 of 22 May 2003.
 The PPBES process in its entirety is not exercised every year even though DOD must request funding from Congress annually.
 Planning and programming activities occur in even-numbered years (called "on-years") while budgeting and execution activities occur in both on-years and "off-years" (odd-numbered years).
 In the off-years, Budget Change Proposals (BCPs) can be requested by programs or result from DOD review of program execution metrics.
-Figure 4 below illustrates the PPBES process: 15 For additional detail, see CRS Report RL30002, A Defense Budget Primer, by Mary T. Tyszkiewicz and Stephen Daggett and the OSD Comptroller's iCenter website at [http://www.defenselink.mil/comptroller/icenter/budget/ppbsint.htm].
-Additionally, DAU offers an online course on PPBES at [https://learn.dau.mil/html/clc/Clc.jsp], Prefix (class number) CLB009.
-16 OSD Comptroller iCenter, at [http://www.defenselink.mil/comptroller/icenter/budget/ histcontext.htm].
+Figure 4 below illustrates the PPBES process:

+&lt;sup>15 For additional detail, see CRS Report RL30002, A Defense Budget Primer, by Mary T. Tyszkiewicz and Stephen Daggett.
+Additionally, DAU offers an online course on PPBES at [https://learn.dau.mil/html/clc/Clc.jsp].